Wednesday, November 12, 2014

 Keep Up the Great Work

-At the dinner table I was looking at Matthew and thinking where did the time go.
-He is now six year old.
-It feels just like yesterday when Matthew only was combining two or three words together to form sentences.
-Today he talks like an adult.
-He asks lot of questions as well.
+At the dinner table, I found myself looking at Matthew and thinking, Where did the time go?
+He’s now six years old.
+It feels like just yesterday when he could barely put two or three words together to form a sentence.
+Today, he talks like an adult and asks a ton of questions.

-After dinner we had one last piece of homework to complete.
-Every week Matthew in school writes us something about his week and our homework is to write Matthew a reply.
+After dinner, there was one last piece of homework to finish.
+Every week, Matthew writes about his week at school, and our homework is to write him a reply.

-Apparently he takes our journal responses very seriously and telling him to keep up the great work every week that puts stress on him.
-We agreed to write this statement every other week.
+Apparently, he takes our journal responses seriously.
+Telling him to “keep up the great work” every week was starting to stress him out.
+So, we agreed to switch it up and write that statement every other week.

 Saturday, November 1, 2014